Ngonda Muzinga

-Glodi Ngonda Muzinga (born 31 December 1994) is a Congolese professional footballer who plays as a right-back for Latvian Higher League club Riga FC and the DR Congo national team.
+Glodi Ngonda Muzinga (born 31 December 1994) is a Congolese professional footballer who plays as a right-back for Vīrsliga club Riga and the DR Congo national team.

 Club career

 Muzinga has played club football for AS Vita Club and Dijon.

 On 20 July 2021, he moved to Riga FC in Latvia.

 International career

 Muzinga made his international debut for DR Congo in 2017.